vegawidget/ggvega/src-ext/TypeScript/README.md

 # Development Guide

 When we develop **TS ggvega**, we divided it into two TypeScript projects.
 The major one is [TS ggvega](https://github.com/vegawidget/ggvega/tree/master/src-ext/TypeScript/ggvega)  which contains all translation functions.
-Another one is called [TS ggschema](https://github.com/vegawidget/ggvega/tree/master/src-ext/TypeScript/ggschema) which contains all the definition of ggschema specification.
-On the one hand, **TS ggvega** can use the classes in **TS ggschema**.
-On the other hand,  **TS ggschema** generates the  [`ggschema.json`](https://github.com/vegawidget/ggvega/blob/master/src-ext/TypeScript/ggschema/build/ggschema.json) which can validate ggschema specification.
+Another one is called [TS ggschema](https://github.com/vegawidget/ggvega/tree/master/src-ext/TypeScript/ggschema) which contains all the definitions of ggschema specification.
+On the one hand, **TS ggvega** can use the TypeScript classes in **TS ggschema**.
+On the other hand,  **TS ggschema** can generate the  [`ggschema.json`](https://github.com/vegawidget/ggvega/blob/master/src-ext/TypeScript/ggschema/build/ggschema.json) which is used for validating ggschema specification.

 ## TS ggvega